TcMenu/tcUnicodeHelper/README.md

 This package includes a strict asynchronous UTF8 decoder that needs very little memory to operate with, it is backed by a series of tests that ensure it is quite strict.
 Given the way it operates it is possible to use it with the Print interface as it can push one char at a time.
 Safely bailing out if a stream is interrupted midway.

-## Creating tcUnicode or custom Adafruit GFX fonts
+## Creating your own tcUnicode or Adafruit GFX fonts

-There is a [custom UI for creating tcUnicode and Adafruit fonts](https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/using-custom-fonts-in-menu/#creating-a-unicode-or-adafruit-font-using-the-designer-ui) built into the [tcMenu Designer application](https://github.com/davetcc/tcMenu/releases) in V3.0 and above.
-It works by loading a font, extracting the bitmaps at a given size, and allowing user selection of the available fonts.
+[TcMenu Designer can create tcUnicode and Adafruit fonts](https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/using-custom-fonts-in-menu/#creating-a-unicode-or-adafruit-font-using-the-designer-ui) built into the [tcMenu Designer application](https://github.com/davetcc/tcMenu/releases).
+As of Designer 4.3 the bitmap font generator has been substantially improved and produces very high quality font exports, even at very small sizes and includes a bitmap editor to touch up any erring pixels.

+If someone from the U8G2 and TFT_eSPI teams help us, we'll make it possible to generate U8G2 and TFT_eSPI bitmap fonts from there too.

-TcUnicode is better for representing fonts with a wide range of glyphs from different Unicode groups, as each glyph stores the code, it is far more efficient at dealing with situations where only a few glyphs from each block are present.
+TcUnicode represents fonts with a wide range of glyphs from different Unicode groups efficiently, if you've got large gaps between ranges, TcUnicode is more efficient than AdaFruit format.

 ## TextPipelines